How to dress to impress at Wimbledon:

 Bethanie Mattek-Sands has been called The Lady Gaga of Tennis (“and I would consider wearing a dress made out of meat, as she did”).
-Her on-court outfits have included cowboy hats, a lot of leopard skin, and NFL-style anti-glare patches under her eyes, and one year she cut off a sleeve to show off the tattoo on her arm.
-She once appeared at a pre-Wimbledon party wearing a dress made out of tennis balls.
+Her on-court outfits have included cowboy hats, a lot of leopard skin, and NFL-style anti-glare patches under her eyes, and last year she cut off a sleeve to show off the tattoo on her arm.
+She also appeared at last year’s pre-Wimbledon party wearing a dress made out of tennis balls.
+The American, who is playing in the doubles tournament with India’s Sania Mirza, shares her tips on how to dress to impress on and off the court.

 Be bold.
 “It’s a huge compliment that people call me The Lady Gaga of tennis.
 She has rocked some stuff.
 She’s worn some bizarre stuff, and people say, ‘how innovative, wow’.
 I would wear a dress made out of meat, like Lady Gaga did, but I guess it’s tough as it’s already been done, so it’s tough to repeat something like that.
 The ingeniousness of that, it’s pretty fascinating for me.
 I remember reading a magazine which had photos of her best outfits, and she had some pretty crazy stuff, so creative.
 I love what she does, but I don’t think I could wear some of it on court.
 I still need to go on the court, to be able to sweat and move, so I can’t be as extreme as she is.”